Jey-Cee/ioBroker.enocean/README.md

 Eltako FGW14:
 You have to enable ESP2 mode in the adapter config, to use the FGW14.
-**Important**: This gateway does not support all features and devices of this adapter.
-Known features that does not work: RSSI, Gateway information can not be read.
+**Important Notes**: This gateway does not support all features and devices of this adapter.
+Known features that does not work: RSSI, Gateway information can not be read and only RS485 Bus devices can be controlled without FTD14 (not tested yet).
 If there is no technical reason to use this gateway it is highly recomended to use an other one.

 ## Control devices